haribharadwaj/syllabi/CSD2087_HearingConservationRestoration.md

 D-: 60 - 62 <br>
 F : below 60

-## Remediations
-In order to meet the CFCC and CAA standards across all areas of skills/knowledge addressed in this course, you must maintain an overall grade level of C or better (i.e., total score of 76% or more).
+In order to meet the CFCC and CAA standards across all areas of skills/knowledge addressed in this course, you must obtain an overall grade level of C or better (i.e., total score of 76% or more).
 No automatic remediation options are available for this course.

 ## Research Presentation
 Each student will critically summarize recent research (two articles) on a self-selected question within the scope of hearing preservation and restoration.
 Ideas and guidelines for potential topics will be provided, and topic selection will be done as part of A4.
 Towards the end of the semester (see tentative schedule), each student will deliver an oral presentation (about 8-10 mins) on the selected topic.